dlfedie/personal_changelog_jan2020/README.md

 This is the second 30 day challenge I'm attempting.
 First one here: https://github.com/dlfedie/personal_changelog

 ---
+#### Monday January 27th, 2020
+Yeesh.
+This month is rough for keeping up with posting to GH.
+Just going to power on, some things have happened.
+- [x] Apply/followups
+- [x] Meditation
+- [x] Java course
+- [ ] Broomball in the pm

 #### Thursday-Friday January 23rd-24th, 2020
 - [x] Code challenges
 - [x] Interviews and emails and everything.